-'Swing County, U.S.A,' Prepares For Unprecedented Influx Of Ballots By Mail
+'Swing County, USA' Prepares For Unprecedented Influx Of Ballots By Mail

 "It appears that Republicans prefer to vote in person, and we've got a great system for them, and they know their votes are going to count," McClure says.
 "And it appears Democrats prefer to vote by mail at this juncture."

-As the county elections staff await word on whether they will be able to pre-canvass the mail-in ballots ahead of Election Day, they're already in better shape than they were for the primary.
-They have purchased a third high-speed envelope opening machine, known as an enveloper, which can slice open 24,000 envelopes per hour.
+As the county election staff members await word on whether they will be able to pre-canvass the mail-in ballots ahead of Election Day, they're already in better shape than they were for the primary.
+They have purchased a third high-speed envelope-opening machine, known as an enveloper, which can slice open 24,000 envelopes per hour.

-McClure says he has great confidence in the technology, the backup systems, and in the people running them.
+McClure says he has great confidence in the technology, in the backup systems and in the people running them.

 "I'd die before I let this election be rigged," he says.
 "There are some things that are greater in importance than a partisan victory: the sanctity and integrity of our elections."